Skip to main content

 You can build agentic flows like the travel agent without writing any Python plug-ins, without forking NoETL, without standing up a separate AI gateway.
 The DSL is the templating layer:

-• Pluggable surfaces: the agent (single flow) and the MCP server (tool catalog) wrap the same capability.
+• Pluggable surfaces: the agent (single flow) and the MCP server (tool catalog) now share the same Amadeus playbook implementation.
 The catalog kinds (Playbook, Mcp, Credential) make discovery uniform.

 • Pluggable rendering: the result is just JSON.
 The terminal prompt and the travel canvas both render it because both use the same WidgetRenderer.